ADVERTISEMENT

 Digital twin vs simulation comparison highlighting real-time data updates and live system modeling.

-The ability to make continuous, real-time updates also enables users to identify small issues before they escalate into downtime, quality issues, or safety concerns.
-Since digital twins do not require the same level of delay as simulations (e.g., weekly reporting), users can see where things currently stand and immediately identify performance anomalies that may indicate an issue.
+Digital Twins enable continuous live updates and allow users to identify potential problems before they lead to downtime, product quality issues, or safety issues.
+Digital twins do not have the same delay requirements as simulations (e.g., weekly reports); therefore, users can view the current status and identify performance anomalies that may indicate a problem.

-Another area where Digital Twin vs. simulation differ is how decisions are made.
-Simulations are great for planning and designing: testing different layouts, “stress” conditions, etc., and testing “what if” scenarios.
-A DT is designed for daily operations; monitoring, alerting, predictive maintenance, etc., and continuous optimization over time.
-As such, a DT becomes a single source of truth for all parties involved (engineering, operations, and leadership) as they develop a common understanding of their asset(s).
+A further area where Digital Twins and Simulation differ is decision-making.
+Simulations are well-suited for planning and design purposes, i.e., testing different layouts, “stress”, and “what if” conditions.
+A DT is designed for daily operational needs, i.e., monitoring, alerting, predictive maintenance, etc., and continuous optimization.
+Therefore, a DT provides a single point of reference (a single source of truth) for all parties (engineering, operations, and leadership) to obtain a common understanding of their assets.

 POWERFUL WAY #1: Predicting the Future to Prevent Breakdowns